MicrosoftDocs/win32/desktop-src/medfound/direct3d-12-video-overview.md

 - Custom rates.
 Instead, there is an input and output rate given during the [ID3D12VideoProcessCommandList::ProcessFrames](/windows/desktop/api/d3d12video/nf-d3d12video-id3d12videoprocesscommandlist-processframes) command recording.
 - There are just two deinterlacing modes available now: [BOB](/windows/desktop/api/d3d12video/ne-d3d12video-d3d12_video_process_deinterlace_flags) and [CUSTOM](/windows/desktop/api/d3d12video/ne-d3d12video-d3d12_video_process_deinterlace_flags).
 Other modes have been eliminated.
 CUSTOM is a high-quality deinterlacing mode provided by the hardware vendor.
 - All of the optional stereo formats in [D3D11_VIDEO_PROCESSOR_STEREO_CAPS](/windows/desktop/api/d3d11/ne-d3d11-d3d11_video_processor_stereo_caps) are no longer supported.
 Instead, [nono](/windows/desktop/api/d3d12video/ne-d3d12video-d3d12_video_frame_stereo_format), [horizontal](/windows/desktop/api/d3d12video/ne-d3d12video-d3d12_video_frame_stereo_format), [vertical](/windows/desktop/api/d3d12video/ne-d3d12video-d3d12_video_frame_stereo_format), and [separate](/windows/desktop/api/d3d12video/ne-d3d12video-d3d12_video_frame_stereo_format) are mandatory for all hardware devices if stereo is supported.
-- There is no equivalent for [D3D11_VIDEO_PROCESSOR_FORMAT_CAPS](/windows/desktop/api/d3d11/ne-d3d11-d3d11_video_processor_format_caps).
+- There is no equivalent for [D3D11_VIDEO_PROCESSOR_FORMAT_CAPS](/windows/desktop/api/d3d11/ne-d3d11-d3d11_video_processor_format_caps) or [D3D11_VIDEO_PROCESSOR_AUTO_STREAM_CAPS](/windows/desktop/api/d3d11/ne-d3d11-d3d11_video_processor_auto_stream_caps).
 Instead, input and output formats are arguments to the creation of the video processor, and at that time, it should be known if the video processor can or cannot perform the operation with the given format.
-- There is no equivalent for [D3D11_VIDEO_PROCESSOR_AUTO_STREAM_CAPS](/windows/desktop/api/d3d11/ne-d3d11-d3d11_video_processor_auto_stream_caps).
-Instead, the [D3D12_VIDEO_PROCESS_AUTO_PROCESSING_FLAGS](/windows/desktop/api/d3d12video/ne-d3d12video-d3d12_video_process_auto_processing_flags) is used to indicate if auto processing features are available.
+The [D3D12_VIDEO_PROCESS_AUTO_PROCESSING_FLAGS](/windows/desktop/api/d3d12video/ne-d3d12video-d3d12_video_process_auto_processing_flags) is used to indicate if auto processing features are available.
 - There is no equivalent for [D3D11_VIDEO_PROCESSOR_CAPS_LEGACY](/windows/desktop/api/d3d11/ne-d3d11-d3d11_video_processor_feature_caps).
 - There is no equivalent for [D3D11_VIDEO_PROCESSOR_CAPS_CONSTRICTION](/windows/desktop/api/d3d11/ne-d3d11-d3d11_video_processor_feature_caps).
-- Filter ranges have been normalized to -1.0 to 1.0 with a default value and a floating point step.
 - When converting from stereo to mono, we assume the baseline view is 0.
 - Direct3D 12 video processing does not support converting mono to stereo and there is no support for mono offset.

 ### Creating a video processor

 Call [ID3D12VideoDevice::CreateVideoProcessor](/windows/desktop/api/d3d12video/nf-d3d12video-id3d12videodevice-createvideoprocessor) to create an instance of the [ID3D12VideoProcessor](/windows/desktop/api/d3d12video/nn-d3d12video-id3d12videoprocessor).
 The video processor holds state for a video processing session, including required intermediate memory, cached processing data, or other temporary working space.
-The video processor creation arguments specify which operations are performed or are available at [ID3D12VideoProcessCommandList::ProcessFrames](/windows/desktop/api/d3d12video/nf-d3d12video-id3d12videoprocesscommandlist-processframes) time.
+The video processor creation arguments specify which operations are performed or are available at [ID3D12VideoProcessCommandList1::ProcessFrames1](/windows/desktop/api/d3d12video/nf-d3d12video-id3d12videoprocesscommandlist1-processframes1) time.
 Driver allocations to perform the video process operation (e.g. intermediates) are allocated at video processor creation time.
 Use [D3D12_FEATURE_VIDEO_PROCESSOR_SIZE](/windows/desktop/api/d3d12video/ne-d3d12video-d3d12_feature_video) to determine the allocation size of the video processor in advance.

 The video processor may only be used to record commands from multiple command lists, but may only be associated with one command list at a time.
 The application is responsible for synchronizing access to the video processor.
 The application must also record video processing commands against the video procoessor in the order that they are executed on the GPU.